 by: Levi M.

-you can expect to teach your dog how to sit in less than a week.
+Teaching your dog how to sit is one of the basic routines in dog training.
+With some patience and consistent practice, you can expect to teach your dog how to sit in less than a week.

 First, find a suitable place to train your dog.